cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 ```

-> Warm-up 1: Write a simple program in RARS that adds the two numbers `a` and `b` and stores it in `number`.
+> :fire:  Warm-up 1: Write a simple program in RARS that adds the two numbers `a` and `b` and stores it in `number`.

 ![Problems that arise when using functions in assembly code](calling-conventions-problem.png "Problems that arise when using functions in assembly code")

 Which registers did you use to load the two numbers?
 What would have happened to your program if the code in `sum` would use different registers?
 Things would not work.
-Thus, the calling conventions of RISC-V demand that some registers are to be used for `input parameters` and `returns`, others (callee save) are to **be restored** by the called function, and even others (caller save) can be **safely overwritten** by the called function.
+Thus, [the calling conventions of RISC-V](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf) demand that some registers are to be used for `input parameters` and `returns`, others (callee save) are to **be restored** by the called function, and even others (caller save) can be **safely overwritten** by the called function.

 Register number             | Register name | Use                   | Note
 --------:------             | ------:------ | :------------         | :-------------